Olex2/Olex2Manual/Disorder/restraints_and_constraints.md

 ------- ------------------------------------

 ## Shelx Compatible Constraints
 It is very easy to apply any SHELX constraints (and restraints) in Olex2.
 The instructions are fully managed, so you don't have to take care of atom names in this.
-For example, if you want two atoms to have the same ADP value, you simply select the two atoms and type EADP (or find the corresponding command on the GUI, where you will also find some more information about this command and how to apply it).
+For example, if you want two atoms to have the same ADP value, you simply select the two atoms and type `CODE EADP` (or find the corresponding command on the GUI, where you will also find some more information about this command and how to apply it).
 If you later decide to rename any of the atoms involved in a constraint, this doesn't matter -- Olex2 takes care of this for you.
 For the detailed documentation of ShelXL constraints and restraints, please refer to the SHELX manual.
 A link to this manual is provided on our GUI with George Sheldrick's kind permission

 ------- ------------------------------------